iapyeh/sshscript/v2/tutorial-threading.md

 ```
 This is because the effective session is the initial session of the main thread.

-If the initial session is connected to a remote server, a new SSHScript session is returned by the $.connect() method.
+If the initial session is connected to a remote server, a new SSHScriptSession instance is returned by the $.connect() method.
 This new session becomes the effective session of the main thread.

 For example, the "hostname" command would be executed by the Paramiko module:
 ```
 with $.connect('user@remotehost'):
     $hostname
 ```
-This is because the effective session is the new SSHScript session returned by $.connect().
+This is because the effective session is the new SSHScriptSession instance returned by $.connect().

 SSHScript attaches every dollar-command to a session to execute it.
 To do this, SSHScript binds a session to every thread.
 This session is the effective session of the thread.